-The 12 Best Leather Watch Straps You Can Buy in 2018
+The 12 Best Leather Watch Straps You Can Buy

 While we watch-lovers often categorize straps into several well-established types according to style and material (NATO, leather, bracelet, etc.), in truth it’s an oversimplification to lump all leather watch straps together.
 What type of leather are we talking about – full grain, top grain, nubuck, suede, cordovan?
 Is the strap a 1-piece or a 2-piece?
 Is it top-stitched all around the perimeter or does it feature vintage-style threading near the lugs?

 All of these factors dictate which type of watch the strap will be appropriate for, and certainly, not all straps are created equal.
 What follows are 12 of our favorite leather watch straps from some of the best brands available from 3 continents:

 Everest Bands Curved End Link Leather (for Rolex Submariner)

 Michael DiMartini, founder of Everest Horology Products, began his company with one simple aim in mind: namely, to produce the perfect alternative to a Rolex bracelet, both in rubber and in leather.
 To that end, he and his business partner David conceived of an Italian vegetable-tanned calf leather strap with hypoallergenic lining.
 The strap features an ABS plastic insert embedded at the case connection point for a precision fit to your Rolex Submariner (there are however several models of Submariner that are not compatible with the curved-end leather model, so we recommend checking the Everest website regarding compatibility).